corbinq/GAMBIT/README.md

 - Association tests for individual regulatory elements is reported in `*.stratified_out.txt` files, and gene-based p-values (aggregating across regulatory elements for each gene) in `*.summary_out.txt` files.

 - **Aggregation Methods for Regulatory Elements.** By default, GAMBIT aggregates test statistics across variants in regulatory elements using a weighted sum of single-variant chi-squared statistics (SKAT gene-based test).
-To instead use weighted ACAT to combine single-variant p-values, specify `--acat`.
+To instead use weighted ACAT or HMP to combine single-variant p-values, specify `--no-skat` and a p-value combination method via `--pcomb`.

 #### Gene-Based Analysis with Coding and Other Annotated Variants